lukestaniscia/PIC/README.txt

 PIC Compression and Decompression Algorithm

 DESCRIPTION
 Compression and decompression algorithm for 3D Cartesian coordinates contained in PDB and mmCIF files.
-See the article "PIC: an image-centric compression algorithm for structural protein data" for further details.
+See the article "Image-centric compression of protein structures improves space savings" for further details.

 VISUALS
 See the aforementioned article for sample outputs from the compression algorithm.